julez-dev/chatuino/doc/FEATURES.md

 ![Emotes](emote-demo.gif)

-## Tab kinds
+## Tab Types

-Chatuino offers three different tab kinds when creating a new tab with ctrl+t.
+Chatuino offers three tab types when creating a new tab with Ctrl+T:

-- Channel
-- Mention
-- Live Notification

-*Channel* is the default tab kind.
-You join a specific channel/broadcaster just like the normal web chat.
+- **Channel**: The default tab type.
+Join a specific channel/broadcaster, similar to the normal web chat.

-*Mention* displays all messages from all open *Channel* tabs that mention one of the users configured to be used by Chatuino.
-A bell emoji in the tab name will notify you that you have been mentioned.
+- **Mention**: Displays all messages from open Channel tabs that mention one of your configured users.
+A bell icon in the tab name indicates new mentions.

-*Live Notification* will notify you once a *Channel* in an open tab went online or offline.
-If a channel went offline a bell emoji will be displayed next to the tab.
+- **Live Notification**: Notifies you when channels in open tabs go online or offline.
+A bell icon appears next to the tab when a channel goes offline.